delawaremathguy/ShoppingList15/README.md

 ### Most Recent Update(s) of 11 January, 2022

 * (*11 Jan*) Moved the `.activitySheet($activityItem)` modifier in the ShoppingListView from the enclosing view to the share button in the navigation bar, and this seems to clear up earlier issues with iPad presentation.
-In short: i'm guessing the placement of the `.activitySheet` determines the view to which the UIActivityViewController will be attached.
+In short:The placement of the `.activitySheet` modifier determines the view on an iPad to which the UIActivityViewController will be attached.
 * (*10 Jan*) Removed the `!MFMessageComposeViewController.canSendText()` qualifier on whether the share icon is disabled on the ShoppingListView so this can work in the simulator. (`canSendText()` does not refer to whether the activity item can be text, but whether the device can text.)
 * (*2 Jan*) Sharing of shopping list (simple text) is disabled if MFMessageComposeViewController.canSendText() == false.